Donor advised funds: A smart way to manage your giving

 - Do I have other complex assets that I would like to donate?

-All in all, DAFS could be especially useful in years when you may be seeking a charitable deduction, but also want more time to finalize a giving strategy.
+All in all, DAFS could be especially useful in years when you may be seeking a charitable income tax deduction, but also want more time to finalize a giving strategy.
 By donating to a DAF by Dec.
-31st, you could achieve your tax deduction target.
+31st, you could achieve your federal income tax deduction target.

 How can E*TRADE from Morgan Stanley help?